michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. Many there be which say of my soul, There is no help for him in God.
 Selah.

-3. But thou, O Lord, art a shield for me; my glory, and the lifter up of mine head.for: or, about
+3. But thou, O Lord, art a shield for me; my glory, and the lifter up of mine head.

 4. I cried unto the Lord with my voice, and he heard me out of his holy hill.
 Selah.